khalilhusnain/module9/Develop/README.md

-# README gnerator
+# README generator

 ## Description
-This project contain all description of this project
+This project contains all details of creating project

 ## License

-This project is licensed under the [None]() License.
+This project is licensed under the [Apache-2.0]() License.

 <!-- Add other sections here -->